dangunter/examples-sandbox/README.md

-# examples-sandbox

-IDAES examples
+# IDAES Examples

+Instructions and notes for IDAES examples.

 ## For Users

-Good luck!
+### Install

+For now, see the *For Developers* -> *Install* section.

+### Browse notebooks

+Use the `idaesx gui` command to get a simple graphical UI that lets you browse and open notebooks (in a Jupyter server) for local execution.

+### Build documentation locally

+See the *For Developers* -> *Build documentation* section.

 ## For Developers

 This section is intented for people who are creating and modifying examples.
-The examples are primarily in Jupyter Notebooks, though Python support files and data are commonly used to keep the notebooks short and more us
+The examples are primarily in Jupyter Notebooks.
+Python support files and data may be used to keep the notebooks focused on the interactive material.

 ### Install